-If you are seeking support services from WCC on the basis of a disability, you are required to submit documentation to verify your eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+If you are seeking accommodation services from WCC on the basis of a disability, you are required to submit documentation to verify your eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 Disabilities involve substantial limitations.
 They are distinct from common conditions that do not substantially limit major life activities.
 Disabilities may be visible or hidden, which include: